meiosis97/StableMate/pkg/README.md

 - Set *par_method* = “SNOW” for a WINDOWS machine
 - Set *par_method* = “MC” for a non-windows machine (e.g, LINUX, macOS)
-- Set *par_method* = “MPI” for clusters, or high performance computing.
+- Set *par_method* = “MPI” for clusters, or high-performance computing.

-Since this vignette is written on a WINDOWS PC, we just need to specific *ncore*, whereas *par_method* = “SNOW” is set as the default.
+Since this vignette is written on a WINDOWS PC, we just need to specify *ncore*, whereas *par_method* = “SNOW” is set as the default.

 ``` r